 6. Create a buzz

 Black Friday can be an intense time as every brand tries to cut through the noise and reach consumers.
-We know that 33% of consumers trust their friend’s recommendation more than any other source, so use this to your advantage.
+Take advantage of the fact that 51% of consumers trust their friend’s or partner's recommendation more than any other advertising.

-Consider, for example, launching a competition encouraging user-generated content.
-It’s easy for a potential customer to scroll past an advert, but if they’re following numerous people – be they friends or influencers – all sharing content linking to your Black Friday campaign it’s bound to grab attention.
+Referral isn't the only way to do this.
+Launch, for example, a competition encouraging user-generated content.
+It’s easy for a potential customer to scroll past an advert, but if they’re following numerous people – be they friends or influencers – all sharing content linking to your Black Friday campaign, it’s bound to grab attention.